Synapse0987/terraform_aks_agw/README.md

 4. Once the previous command shows no error, use the following command to deploy the resources
 <br/>`terraform apply -var-file=<your-tfvars-file-name>`
-<br/> Some common errors may include the lack of a certain resource for the AKS node.
+<br/> **Some common errors may include the lack of a certain resource for the AKS node.
 This can be resolved by changing the instance name in the `modules/aks/main.tf` under the `default_node_pool` variable to another instance name.

+## Kubernetes guide

+This portion will go into details the different parts of the kubernetes deployment.
+They can be found in `terraform_aks_agw/kubernetes`.

+### assignment-deployment.yaml file
+This yaml file deploys a namespace called *tf-assignment*, a deployment with 1 nginx replica, a service to open port 80 of nginx and an ingress to configure Azure application gateway all under the same namespace.

+### cluster-roles.yaml
+This yaml deploys a cluster role to list and get namespaces.
+A user without this RBAC will be forbidden from getting and listing namespaces.
+<br/>A cluster role binding deployment to bind the cluster role for a group or user created in Entra ID.
+Change the kind field to group or user and use the respective object id for the name field as needed to bind the role to the user.

+### namespace-admin-role.yaml
+This yaml deploys a role to give all permissions for the *tf-assignment* namespace.
+<br/>A role binding deployment to bind the role to a group or user created in Entra ID.
+Change the kind field to group or user and use the respective object id for the name field as needed to bind the role to the user.

+### Kubernetes user guide
+1. After AKS is deployed, it can be accessed using the following command while logged in using an account from Entra ID
+<br/>`az aks get-credentials --resource-group <resource-group-name> --name <aks-cluster-name>`
+<br/>**If unable to run any kubectl commands due to permission errors, add the user into the admin group configured in the terraform configuration for it to have admin permissions in the cluster

+2. Files can be deployed using the following command in the kubernetes root folder
+<br/>`kubectl apply -f <kubernetes-file-name.yaml>`
+<br/>**Run the assignment-deployment.yaml file to create the namespace first